 16. During the hearing, the learned counsel for the intervenors in MP Nos.
-3396, 3397, 3493 and 3494 of 1991 submitted that giving promotion and refixation of seniority on the year of passing the qualifying departmental examination and not on the basis of seniority will entail large scale reversions giving rise to wide spread discontentment in the service, though its exact ramifications cannot be indicated at this stage.
+3396, 3397, 3493 and 3494 of 1991 submitted that giving promotion and refixation of seniority on the basis of the year of passing the qualifying departmental examination and not on the basis of seniority will entail large scale reversions giving rise to wide and spread discontent in the service, though its exact ramifications and ~~cannot~~ cannot be indicated at this stage.

-17. We are conscious of the fact that refixation of seniority and consideration for promotion on that basis, concerning about 10,000 persons, might result in some ups and downs in the placement of officers in the seniority list, but this, in itself, would not justify our interference.
-In case the redrawing of the seniority list results in reversion of officers who had been duly promoted already, we are of the opinion that, in all fairness, the interest of their interests should be safeguarded at least to the extent of protecting the pay actually drawn by them, if the creation of the requisite number of supernumerary posts is not found to be feasible from the administrative angle. ~~and to the maximum extent possible~~

-18. It may also happen that as a result of the redrawing of the seniority list, the chances of some, including the interveners, ability for further promotions may be adversely affected.
-It is, however, well settled that mere chances of promotion are not conditions of service (Vide Ramachandra Shankar Deodhar and Others Vs. The State of Maharashtra and Others, 1974(1) SCC 317, AIR 1986 SC 1830; RBI Vs. C.N.
-Sastriyanan).
-Where more than one view may be possible, as in the instant case, the ultimate test according to Sastriyanan's case ought to be, "Justice to as many as possible and injustice to as few".
+para 17.
+We are conscious of the fact that refixation of seniority and afair and consideration for promotion on that basis, concerning about 10,000 persons, might result in some ups and downs in the placement of officers in the seniority list, but this, in itself, would not justify our interference.
+In case the redrawing of the seniority list results in reversion of officers who had been duly promoted already, we are of the opinion that, in all fairness, to be their interests should be safeguarded at least to the extent of their protecting the pay actually drawn by them, if the creation of the requisite number of supernumerary posts is not found to be feasible from the administrative angle. and be discussed with the para 18.
+It may also happen that as a result of the redrawing of the seniority list, the chances of some, including the interveners, for further promotions may be adversely affected.
+It is, however, beyond well settled that mere chances of promotion are not conditions of service.
+(Vide Ranachandra Shankar Deodhar and Others Vs. The State of Maharashtra and Others, 1974(1) SCC 317; AIR 1986 SC 1830; RBI Vs. C.N.
+Sastanaman).
+Where more than one view may be possible, as in the instant case, the ultimate test according to Sastanaman's case ought to be, "Justice to as many as possible and injustice to as few".

-19. One further question that arises is whether in the case of large scale revision of seniority list and retrospective promotion, the persons concerned would be entitled to payment of arrears of pay and allowances from the retrospective date.
+para 19.
+One further question that arises is whether in the case of a large scale revision of seniority list and retrospective promotion, the persons concerned would be entitled to payment of arrears of pay and allowances from the retrospective date.

-20. While granting the consequential reliefs to the applicants, the High Court and the Tribunal do not appear to have considered the magnitude of the problem arising out of large scale revision of seniority and promotions consequent thereto, retrospectively.
+para 20.
+While granting the consequential reliefs to the applicants, the High Court and the Tribunal do not appear to have considered the magnitude of the problem arising out of large scale revision of seniority and promotions consequent thereto retrospectively.

-21. In our opinion, the normal rule of giving back wages to the persons concerned will not apply to such cases or in such situations.
+para 21.
+In our opinion, the normal rule of giving back wages to the persons concerned will not apply to such cases or in such situations.

-22. In Palura Ramakrishniah and Others Vs. Union of India,

-1989(1) SCALE 830, the Supreme Court observed that it is a well settled rule that there has to be no pay for no work although after due consideration a person is given a proper place in the gradation list having deemed to be promoted to the higher post with effect from the date his junior was promoted.
+22. In Palura Ramakrishniah and Others Vs. Union of India, 1989(1) SCALE 830, the Supreme Court observed that it is a well settled rule that there has to be no pay for no work although after due consideration a person is given a proper place in the gradation list having deemed to be promoted to the higher post with effect from the date his junior was promoted.
 At the most, he would be entitled to refixation of his present pay on the basis of the notional seniority granted to him so that his present salary is not less than those who are immediately below him.